 How To Store

-In the Fridge: Refrigerate the cookies for up to a week in a sealed container.
+- Refrigerate the cookies for up to a week in a sealed airtight container.

-In the Freezer: Wrap each cookie in plastic wrap and add a layer of foil and stash them together in a plastic bag or an air-tight container.
-Place the container in the freezer for up to 3 months.
+- Wrap each cookie in plastic wrap and add a layer of foil and stash them together in a plastic bag or an air-tight container.
+Freeze the cookies for up to 3 months.

 Almond Flour Peanut Butter Cookies